OpenAttribution/open-attribution/README.md

 # Open Attribution

+An open source Mobile Measurement Platform (MMP) for tracking your mobile advertising spend and ROI.

 🏗️ Under Construction 🏗️
 If you're insterested in this project please feel free to reach out!
 [Join Discord](https://discord.gg/k2XCaXa9)